phpfu/puphpet-installer/README.md

 1. Create a feature branch in either project, and **commit** your changes to the branch.
 (Committing the changes is very important to the process: Any changes you wish to test must exist in the git index already, not just in your working copy.)

-1. Run `./test/simulate-composer-install.sh`
+1. Run `./tests/integration/simulate-composer-install.sh`

-	The script will prompt you for any necessary information, reset the tmp/ dir for use, write the appropriate "composer.json" changes for you, and execute a `composer install` command for you in the tmp/ dir where you can review the results.
+	The script will prompt you for any necessary information, reset the build/ dir for use, write the appropriate "composer.json" changes for you, and execute a `composer install` command for you in the build/ dir where you can review the results.

-	* The `tmp/` folder should end up with a `Vagrantfile` and `puphpet/` folder in it.
+	* The `build/` folder should end up with a `Vagrantfile` and `puphpet/` folder in it.
-	* The sample `tmp/puphpet.yaml` file should have been copied to `tmp/puphpet/config.yaml`.
+	* The sample `build/puphpet.yaml` file should have been copied to `build/puphpet/config.yaml`.
-	* If you have a `.gitignore` file present, it should have been "safely" updated to include the new additions to the "root" project folder (`tmp/`).
+	* The sample `.gitignore` file should have been "safely" updated to include the new additions to the "root" project folder (`build/`).

 1. From here, the process loops through the following steps:
 	* Make changes to the puphpet-release or puphpet-release-composer-installer projects.
 	* **Commit** the changes to your working branch.
-	* Run `./test/simulate-composer-install.sh` again.
+	* Run `./tests/integration/simulate-composer-install.sh` again.
-	* Check the results.
+	* Check the results in the `build/` directory.
 	* Repeat.

 1. Once you're satisfied with the results, push your branch and submit a PR.

+### Running Integration Tests

+The simulation script also includes a number of functional tests for verifying the results of the installer's operation.
+Use the `-t` flag to enable them.

+* `./tests/integration/simulate-composer-install.sh -t [puphpet-release-branchname]` # Release project branch name defaults to `master`.

+The script will report any errors and exit non-zero on failure.

 ## License